zhouxinyu1028/PMFM/README.md

 The evaluation includes:

-- Dice coefficient (Dice)
+Dice coefficient (Dice)

-- Hausdorff distance (HD)
+95% Hausdorff distance (HD95)

 The trained model can be evaluated using the provided evaluation functions.
 The evaluation settings can be modified according to the experimental requirements.
 ```